COS301-SE-2025/SuperLap/README.md

 <h2 style="font-weight: bold; color: #E54B4B;">Project Description</h2>
 Hello!
 We’re Quintessential, the creators of the upcoming <span style="font-weight: bold; color: #FFA987;">SuperLap Racing Line Optimization System</span>.
 We’re developing a smart tool that will help superbike riders discover the fastest racing line on any track using Reinforcement Learning and Computer Vision.
-Our system will take a <span style="font-weight: bold; color: #FFA987;">top-down track image</span>, learn through trial and error, and generate a visual map of the optimal path—bringing pro-level telemetry insights to students, amateur racers, and motorsport enthusiasts.
+Our system will take a <span style="font-weight: bold; color: #FFA987;">top-down track image</span>, learn through trial and error, and generate a visual map of the optimal path -- bringing pro-level telemetry insights to students, amateur racers, and motorsport enthusiasts.
 By simulating AI-driven racing strategies, we aim to make high-performance insights accessible to everyone, improving training and reducing guesswork.
 Because in racing, every millisecond will matter.

 <h2 style="font-weight: bold; color: #E54B4B;">Table of Contents</h2>